hcmlab/lens/README.md

     'model': 'llama3.1',
     'provider': 'ollama_chat',
     'message': 'Add the cost of an apple to the last thing I asked you.', 'system_prompt': 'Your name is LENS.
-You are a a helpful shopping assistant.', 'data_desc': 'The data is provided in the form of tuples where the first entry is the name of a fruit, and the second entry is the price of that fruit.', 'data' : '("apple", "0.50"), ("avocado", "1.0"), ("banana", "0.80")', 'stream': True,
+You are a helpful shopping assistant.', 'data_desc': 'The data is provided in the form of tuples where the first entry is the name of a fruit, and the second entry is the price of that fruit.', 'data' : '("apple", "0.50"), ("avocado", "1.0"), ("banana", "0.80")', 'stream': True,